Basic Law for the Federal Republic of Germany: History

-The Basic Law has been amended 50 times as of 2003.
+The Basic Law had been amended 50 times as of 2003.
 Important changes to the Basic Law were the re-introduction of conscription and the establishment of the Bundeswehr in 1956.
 Therefore, several articles were introduced into the constitution, e.g., Articles 12a, 17, 45a-c, 65a, 87a-c.
 Another important reform was the introduction in 1968 of emergency competencies, for example Article 115 paragraph (1).
 This was done by a grand coalition of the two main political parties (CDU/CSU and SPD) and was accompanied by heated debate.
 In the following year there were changes to the articles regarding the distribution of taxes between federal government and the states of Germany.

 During reunification, the two states discussed the possibility of drafting a new common constitution followed by a plebiscite, as envisioned in Article 146, but this path was ultimately not taken.
 Instead the Federal Republic of Germany and the German Democratic Republic decided to keep the Basic Law, amended in accordance with the terms of the Two plus Four Treaty, because it had proved to be effective in West Germany.
 To facilitate reunification and to reassure other states, the FRG made some changes to the Basic Law.
 Article 23 was fulfilled by reunification itself, and then withdrawn to indicate that there were no other parts of Germany that existed outside of the unified territory.

-The question of "using″ Article 146 to draw a new constitution, and hold a referendum, was left to the twelfth (and first all-German) Bundestag, which after consideration decided against a new draft.
+The question of "using" Article 146 to draw a new constitution, and hold a referendum, was left to the twelfth (and first all-German) Bundestag, which after consideration decided against a new draft.
 However, the Bundestag passed the constitutional reform of 1994, a minor change, but still fulfilling the constitutional question together with some other amendments between 1990 and 1994.
 For example, affirmative action was allowed in women's rights under Article 3, and environmental protection was made a policy objective of the state in the new Article 20a.
 Article 3 was also reworded to ban discrimination on grounds of disability.
 In 1992, membership in the European Union was institutionalised (new Article 23).
 For the privatisation of the railways and the postal service, amendments were necessary as well.

 Since then, there have only been minor amendments, with the exception of the Balanced Budget Amendment added in 2009, which became fully effective in 2016.
 In 2002, the protection of animals was explicitly mentioned in Article 20a.

 The most controversial debate arose concerning the limitation of the right to asylum in 1993 as in the current version of Article 16a.
 This change was later challenged and confirmed in a judgment by the constitutional court.
 Another controversy was spawned by the limitation of the right to the invulnerability of the private domain (Unverletzlichkeit der Wohnung) by means of acoustic observation (Großer Lauschangriff).
 This was done by changes to Article 13 paragraph (3) and Article 6.
-The changes were challenged in the constitutional court, but the judges confirmed the changes.
+The changes were challenged in the Federal Constitutional Court, but the judges confirmed the changes.
 Other changes took place regarding a redistribution of competencies between federal government and the Länder.